airpair/ntiered-aws-docker-terraform-guide/post.md

 Data is a crucial part of our infrastructure and particularly vulnerable while it is traveling over the Internet.
 Securing its transportation is a fundamental requirement for a secure network.

-While there are serval transport level protocols available for encrypting the transit, communicating privately in a closed network is the most common and efficient way to keep data secure.
+While there are several transport level protocols available for encrypting the transmission, communicating privately in a closed network is the most common and efficient way to keep data secure.

 I wrote this guide in an attempt to help the reader build such a network on AWS along with a secure way to access it’s resources using a VPN.